MattOhare1999/dissertation/src/readme.md

 python3 algorithms/umap_layout 100 1000
 ```

-A layout should be produced in ~9s.
+A layout should be produced in ~9-15s, depending on the hardware.
 If successful then everything has installed correctly.